 This solves a very big problem in our elections: the problem of “spoiler candidates” and vote-splitting.
 Today if you support an underdog candidate, you risk “throwing your vote away” on someone who can't win.
 Or if you support one of the front-runners, you hope that a similar candidate won’t split their vote and hurt their chances.
-Too often our system pressures voters to choose the “lesser of two evils,” discourages candidates from running, and elects candidates without a majority of support.
+Too often our system pressures voters to vote strategically (based on the likelihood of winning, rather than the voter’s enthusiasm for a candidate), discourages candidates from running, and elects candidates without a majority of support.

 With RCV, your vote stays in play until one candidate wins with a majority — more than 50% — of the vote.
 If used for New Jersey elections, Ranked-Choice Voting would bring more voices and choices into our political process and ensure outcomes that more accurately reflect the will of the voters.